-- The total cost of ownership, or TCO, for software, is critical to estimating the ROI of a technology purchase.
-Despite this, the TCO is often overlooked or greatly underestimated during the purchasing process because it’s challenging to nail down.
+- The total cost of ownership, or TCO, for software is critical to estimating the ROI of a technology purchase.

-An accurate estimate of the TCO for software should include both direct and indirect costs associated with the use of the product.
-Despite this, many software vendors will leave out critical indirect costs to make their TCO appear lower in advertising materials.
-At Brightwork, we often call this figure the “PCO,” or Partial Cost of Ownership, because critical variables, like post-go-live functionality improvements, are often left out.
+An accurate estimate of the TCO for software should include both direct and indirect costs associated with the product’s use.
+Despite this, many software vendors will leave critical indirect costs to make their TCO appear lower in advertising materials.
+At Brightwork Research & Analysis, we often call this figure the “PCO,” or Partial Cost of Ownership, because critical variables, like post-go-live functionality improvements, are often left out.

 When evaluating a software vendor, ask the sales consultant for a breakdown of what costs are included in the TCO.
-Estimates should go beyond the upfront software cost, user licenses, and maintenance, and include implementation and training costs.
-Software vendors providing TCO estimates that don’t account for functionality improvements after post-go-live are probably being a little too rosy in their calculations.
+Estimates should go beyond the upfront software cost, user licenses, and maintenance and include implementation and training costs.
+Software vendors providing TCO estimates that don’t account for functionality improvements after post-go-live are probably being too rosy in their calculations.

 Along the same lines, software vendors often encourage partner consultants to use formulas or information that leads companies to underestimate the TCO.

-The strategy behind this is, again, to make the TCO look a bit rosier than it is to make the software a bit of a more comfortable sale.
-Unfortunately, blowing estimates for the TCO hurts company profit margins and jeopardizes resource allocation in other critical aspects of the business.
+The strategy behind this is, again, to make the TCO look significantly rosier than reality.
+Unfortunately, blowing estimates for the TCO hurts company profit margins and jeopardizes resource allocation in other critical business aspects.

 Custom TCO calculations Often Leave out Critical Variables

-When calculating the TCO, businesses should sum up the costs associated with the software and user licenses, hardware for on-premise products, implementation, maintenance, and lifetime improvements like new functionality.
+When calculating the TCO, businesses should sum up the costs associated with the software and user licenses, hardware for on-premise products, implementation, maintenance, and lifetime improvements like new functionality, and not leave out cost components.
+However, it is most common to complete miss very significant cost categories.

 Additional variables that should be considered include the cost of data migration, initial training and future training for new employees, potential downtime costs, upgrades for on-premise software, and application security.